 - Highly affordable plans

 - Fast and stable connections

 - 24/7 Chat Support.

 IPVanish offers the best of all worlds: security, ease of use, and value.
-It has lightning-fast connections which makes it smooth and unobtrusive to use, and the server network on offer covers 850+ servers in over 60 different countries.
+It has lightning-fast connections which makes it smooth and unobtrusive to use, and the server network on offer covers 1,300+ servers in over 75 different locations worldwide.
 You’ll find software supports for plenty of platforms, including Windows 7, 8, and 10, plus Mac OS, Linux, and Android, but no browser extensions.
 Still, you can use the software to protect all of your device’s traffic as well as your web browsing.

 The service has the good security you’d hope for, with 256-bit encryption to protect your privacy and a strict no-logging policy which means that your data will stay private.

 Read our full IPVanish review.